cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 * HPKE KDF Identifiers
 * HPKE AEAD Identifiers

-All of these registries should be under a heading of "Hybrid Public Key Encryption", and administered under a Specification Required policy {{!RFC8126}}
+All these registries should be under a heading of "Hybrid Public Key Encryption", and administered under a Specification Required policy {{!RFC8126}}

 ## KEM Identifiers {#kem-template}